vinescarlan/LocatorUI/README.md

 # LocatorUI
-A simple UI that lets you locate branches (i.e. stores, resellers etc.) and nearby branches
+A simple UI that lets you locate branches (i.e. stores, resellers etc.) and nearby branches.
+Built with HTML, CSS, and JavaScript.